kmamal/node-sdl/README.md

 * `<boolean>`

-Will be `true` if there is a LED light on the joystick, whose color can be controlled.
+Is `true` if the joystick has a LED light whose color can be controlled.

 ### joystickInstance.setLed(red, green, blue)